 Although I did occasionally take a B-12 supplement, I upped my intake of vitamin B complex and of taurine daily.
 My blood work did not show any magnesium, calcium, or potassium deficiencies, but I also upped intake of those.

 Unfortunately, all of this uncertainty caused me to have anxiety, something that I've dealt with on and off most of my life and can tend to make heart palpitations worse.
 Interestingly, Vitamin B and taurine deficiencies can increase anxiety and depression.
 The good news, for me, is that my heart palpitations have reduced greatly over the past few weeks and so has the anxiety.
 I've discovered many ways to reduce anxiety from my research.

 One of the easiest is deep breathing and slow exhalation.
-I plan on doing a whole post on anxiety so look for that in the near future.
-As a teaser, check out heartmath.org.
+Another interesting way is to increase heart coherence.
+Check out heartmath.org.
 Their computer program for increasing heart coherence really works, at least for me.
 And, I'm seeing a hypnotherapist. (healthhabitshypnosis.com) She is great and I'm finally getting a handle on the anxiety that has plagued me for many years.

 More good news, too.
 I've lost 6 pounds and my total cholesterol went down 39 points on my last test.
 Another testament to the benefits of eating a plant-based diet.

 I'm not sure that Vitamin B and taurine are the answers.
 I walk vigorously for 30 minutes a day and eat well.
 I'm seeing a naturopath in a few weeks for more thorough blood work.
 In the meantime, I've found many resources to help me.
 I'll keep you updated on how it's going and share more in my post about anxiety.
 Does your personal health journey include dealing with a health issue?